US upsets Canada 2-0 to win world junior hockey championship - WHIZ News

 Tournament MVP Trevor Zegras had a goal and an assist, and Alex Turcotte also scored as the U.S. won its first gold medal at the event since 2017.

-Coming into the game, Canada had outscored its opponents 41-4 and hadn’t trailed once.
-The dominant Canadians were aiming to repeat as gold-medal winners, but had to settle for second place on home ice.
+Coming into the game, Canada had outscored its opponents 41-4 and never trailed.
+The dominant Canadians were aiming to repeat as gold-medal winners, but had to settle for second place in their own country.

 Canada captain Bowen Byram had tears in his eyes as he handed out the silver medals to his teammates.